adjtomo/adjdocs/readmes/docker_image_install.md

 >__NOTE:__ If you have made any changes to the adjDocs repository, the `git pull` command may fail.
 The easiest way to resolve this is to stop your current container and start a new one.
 Alternatively you may run `git stash` to hide any changes you have made, before running `git pull`

-## 4) Run Day 0 Notebook
+## 6) Run Workshop Material

 - Using the navigation bar on the left, click through the following directories
-- *adjdocs -> workshops -> 2022-10-05_specfem_users -> day_0_container_testing.ipynb*
+- *adjdocs -> workshops -> 2022-10-05_specfem_users*
-- This will open up a Jupyter Notebook
+- **Clicking** any of the workshop notebooks (e.g., *day_1a_intro_specfem2d.ipynb*) will open a Jupyter Notebook
-    - **If you have time**, please read through the notebook and execute cells one by one
-    - **If you just want to test that things work**, please click 'Run' -> 'Run All Cells' in the navigation bar at the top
-- Please note the run time for completing the entire notebook, it should be on the order of 10-20 minutes for a modern computer
-- Please attend Day 0 of the Workshop (Oct.
-4) if you have any trouble with the above instructions
+- See 'Jupyter Quick Tips' at the top of any notebook for information on how to run through a notebook
+- Run cells one-by-one and sequentially, read along with text to follow workshop material
+- If encounter any issues running the notebooks, please open up a [GitHub issue](https://github.com/adjtomo/adjdocs/issues)

 --------------

-> If everything worked and you have successfully completed steps 1-4 above, congratulations!
+> If everything worked and you have successfully completed the steps above, congratulations!
 Please disregard everything below.
+If you are having trouble, please see the 'Troubleshooting Notes' section below.

 --------------